Gentoo Development Guide

 Masking hardware-specific feature flags.
 For example,

 fooappworks onmips, but has an optional dependency (controlled by thebarflag) uponlibbar, which doesn't work onmips.
-Then by adding thebarflag toprofiles/default-linux/mips/use.mask,fooappcould be made available tomipsusers with the unresolvable dependency forcibly disabled.
+Then by adding thebarflag toprofiles/arch/mips/use.mask,fooappcould be made available tomipsusers with the unresolvable dependency forcibly disabled.

 Note that use.mask is a per-flag thing, not per package's use of a given